 The copper exhaust manifold gasket on the Top 80 will eventually split/crack after many hours (100+) and must be checked periodically.

-All studs in the cylinder head must be installed with RED (high strength) threadlock to the proper torque (see the SPEC page).
+All studs in the cylinder must be installed with RED (high strength) threadlock to the proper torque (see the SPEC page).
 I have noticed that Miniplane is now using tempered steel (black) studs which are installed with threadlock.
 These will last much longer and will not break as easily as the commonly used stainless steel studs.
 Always check to be sure these studs are installed properly, regardless.
 LOOSE STUDS WILL RUIN WHATEVER THEY ARE SCREWED IN TO!